javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 alert(str1 == str2); // true
 ```

-There are other, less common "special" characters:
+There are other, less common special characters:

 | Character | Description |
 |-----------|-------------|